Skip to content

 8%

 The military enjoys 52 points higher trust than Congress.
 When veteran candidates run, they’re borrowing from the most trusted institution in America while their opponents are associated with the least trusted.
-This trust differential is the mathematical reason why veterans win elections consistently.
+This trust differential helps explain veteran electoral success.

 Congressional Election Study